 Chair, Dr Yvonne Gale

 Yvonne is a Chartered Accountant specialising in improving access to finance for small businesses to address economic inequality.
-She is Chief Executive at NEL Fund Managers Limited, Chair of the Government UK Small Business Commissioner’s Office and Chair of the UK Prompt Payment Code.
+She was previously the Chief Executive at NEL Fund Managers Limited, the current Chair of the Government UK Small Business Commissioner’s Office and Chair of the UK Prompt Payment Code.
 Yvonne is also Chair of the investment committee for the Millfield House Foundation, a charity that promotes social change with the aim of reducing poverty and inequality.